 The SSL purchase process sometimes requires you to generate a Certificate Signing Request (CSR).
 You will have to validate that you control the domain through a standard email address like firstname.lastname@example.org, an update to the site’s homepage, or a special DNS update.

 Once you purchase and and validate the CSR, the provider gives you one or more certificate files to install the SSL certificate.
 How you exactly install that certificate again depends on your host and/or your control panel software.
 Most control panels have easy to follow instructions for how to do so.

 Now Tell WordPress to Use the SSL

-After successfully installing and configuring your SSL, you will now want to consider telling your WordPress site to always load over SSL.
+After successfully installing and configuring your SSL, you should now tell your WordPress site to always load over SSL.

 Read the Guide: Configuring WordPress to Always Use HTTPS/SSL